americocunhajr/ElectroM/README.md

 ## Documentation

-**ElectroMech** routines are commented to explain their functionality to the final user.
+**ElectroM** routines are commented to explain their functionality to the final user.
 Each routine has a short description of its purpose and a list of inputs and/or outputs.

 ## Authors